jonasbb/cloudflare-rule-linter/linting-rules.md

 A full_uri always contains the protocol, i.e., `https://`.
 A path always starts with a `/`.

+Port numbers are restricted in the 0..2^16 range.

 ## Using functions if variables exist

 `substring(http.request.uri.path, -5)` or `ends_with(http.request.uri.path, ".html")` might be better served by using `http.request.uri.path.extension`.